m9ai/m9ai.github.io/public/docs/terms-of-service-en.md

 We may terminate your access to our services for violation of these terms.

 ## 7. Governing Law
-These terms are governed by the laws of [Jurisdiction].
+These terms are governed by the laws of China.

 ## 8. Changes to Terms
 We may update these terms periodically.